tlicata/tl/README.md

 Environment & Leiningen 1.7

-lein-cljsbuild was causing an R10 error when trying to compile.
+lein-cljsbuild was causing a boot timeout error when trying to compile.

     heroku[web.1]: Error R10 (Boot timeout) -> Web process failed to bind to $PORT within 60 seconds of launch